-Figure 14: Basic needs insecurity rates are higher for Pell grant recipients.
+Figure 14: Basic needs insecurity rates are higher for LGBTQIA+ students.

 NOTE I The gender categories are not mutually exclusive (e.g., a student could be in both the Women category and the Transgender, Gender Diverse, or Intersex Students category).
 Making the categories mutually exclusive has a negligible effect on the estimates.
 See web appendices for details.